pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                  removal of corresponding resources in the managed environment (i.e. in the real world).Default: Reject command if the class has any instances.

+      --dry-run                  Enable dry-run mode: Do not actually delete the objects, but display what would be done.
       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this help message.